sonobois/big-data-installs/Spark.md

 # Installing Spark
 Please ensure that you have first installed Hadoop before you install Spark.
-Also remember to perform these installations on the Hadoop user profile.
-Switch to Hadoop with ```su - hadoop```
+Also remember to perform these installations in the home directory of the the Hadoop user profile.
+Switch to Hadoop with ```su - hadoop``` and then execute ```cd``` to reach the home directory.

 ## Install Scala and Git